 If for any reason you are unable to look after a rabbit you have bought from us, we will gladly take it back.*

 We offer a neutering and re-bonding service for rabbits leaving here.
-If you have a single bunny already or one that has just lost its partner and are looking for a companion, we can advise you on which of our available bunnies would be best suited, we can arrange their neuter but can not bonded them for you, however we are happy to guide you in the bonding of the rabbits.
+If you have a single bunny already or one that has just lost its partner and are looking for a companion, we can advise you on which of our available bunnies would be best suited, we can arrange their neuter but can not bonded them for you unless they came from us, however we are happy to guide you in the bonding of the rabbits.

 The neuter fee has to be paid for as well as the rabbit/s in full before it/they go to the vets.
 (Occasional things can go wrong at the vets, if you are unlucky and your chosen rabbit does not survive the neutering or recovery period, the neutering and cost of the rabbit is non refundable.)We will neuter at 10-14 weeks prior to the male realizing he is a boy.-The neutering fee covers -payment for the vet, all our running back and fourth to the vets, the aftercare including administering drugs and checking the wound, and re-bonding the neutered rabbit with it's partner, as well as the extra time we have kept them.